kevinstana/distributed/README.md

 1. From the left sidebar, choose "Collections"
 2. Select "Import"
-3. From the windows that appears, select "Files"
+3. From the window that appears, select "Files"
 4. Click on "Choose files"
 5. Navigate to the directory you downloaded the repository and select "assets/postman/Distributed Ergasia.postman_collection.json"
 6. Click on "Import" and that's it